begli-amanov/web-dev/shay-howe.md

 Template tag for more dynamic control of the web page

 ### Buttons
 By default, the `<button>` element acts as if it has a type attribute value of submit, so the type attribute and value may be omitted from the `<button>` element

+### Labels ans inputs
+Labels may include a for attribute.
+The value of the for attribute should be the same as the value of the id attribute on the form control the label corresponds to.
+Matching up the for and id attribute values ties the two elements together, allowing users to click on the <label> element to bring focus to the proper form control.

+### CSS
+One of the important stuff after `CSS RESET` is the following rule set:

+`*,
+*:before,
+*:after {
+   box-sizing: border-box;
+}
+`

+### Vertical Align
+The vertical-align property works only with inline and table-cell elements—it won’t work for block, inline-block, or any other element levels.

+### Vertically centering text within a button with line-height
+Line height may also be used to vertically center a single line of text within an element.
+Using the same property value for the line-height and height properties will vertically center the text:

+height-22px
+line-height-22px

+### Semantic difference between TH and TD
+table header element provides semantic value by signifying that the data within the cell is a heading, while the <td> element only represents a generic piece of data.